 Get help with the cost of living

-If you don’t have enough to live on, you might be able to get help from the government or your local council to afford essentials like bills and food.
-This includes the Household Support Fund and Cost of Living Payments.
+If you don’t have enough money to live on, you might be able to get help to afford essentials like bills and food.
+This includes the Household Support Fund and cost of living payments.

 If you owe money and you're struggling to pay

 You should speak to the organisations you owe money to – they might let you pay smaller amounts or take a break from payments.

 Don’t ignore bills or letters about money you owe.

 Check what benefits you can get

 Lots of people miss out on benefits they’re entitled to - so it’s worth checking what you can get.

 Claiming benefits might also let you get access to other financial help like cost of living payments and discounts on energy and transport.